SSahas/Finetuning-a-gpt2-base-model-in-to-a-friendly-chatbot-/README.md

 - Try the app here : [[SSahas/friendly_chat_bot](SSahas/friendly_chat_bot)]
 ## To run the model locally
-- Deployed google/flan-t5-base model on FastAPI.
-Inference.py is used to call this fastapi server and get the response.The model is able to remeber past conversational context and able to respond accordingly.
-Also added chatgpt like ui using streamlit framework.
+- Deployed openai_community/gpt2_medium model on FastAPI.
+Inference.py is used to call this fastapi server and get the response.
 - Clone the repository.
 - Run the command - `uvicorn main:app --host localhost --port 8000`
 - If the FastAPI server started succesfully , Run the command - `streamlit run inference.py`